lgtm-migrator/scripts/openvpn/README.md

 6. Connect to your VPN as need be.

 ## client-connect Email Notifier
+This section refers to the following files:
+- `login-email.ps1`
+- `login-email-settings.ps1*`

 This script sends an Email notification to a specified email address when a user successfully connects to your OpenVPN server.